 In addition to your LLC filing fees, most states require annual fees, often called reporting fees, to maintain your LLC.
 In states such as New York, these fees can increase depending on how many partners you have, from a minimum of $325 to a maximum of $10,000.
 Other states charge a lower flat fee, some as low as $20 a year.
 This fee is in addition to any franchise tax.

 While not an actual fee, the costs in terms of time and attention that it takes to stay compliant are not always negligible.
-If you are not compliant with your LLC filings and regulations, you could find that your assets protection is not in place when you need it most.
-The Company Corporation includes a compliance checklist in every LLC formation package to help you stay on track, and includes a $50,000 Veil Guarantee if you follow the steps.
-Additionally The Company Corporation offers a Business Coaching service that will assist in compliance management.
+If you are not compliant with your LLC filings and regulations, you could find that your assets' protection is not in place when you need it most.

 Forming an LLC may seem like a lot of work and resources.
 However, the peace of mind you gain knowing that your assets are protected from business liability is priceless.
 In addition, having an LLC affords security and appropriate payouts to each partner or member of the LLC.
 Finally, and LLC can attract investors, since an officially formed company carries more credibility.

 There are benefits to going it alone, but there are also pitfalls.
 If the documents are not filed on time, and fees are not paid within the appropriate window, you could find your LLC invalid despite your efforts.
-In addition, The Company Corporation provides many additional services in our packages, including our Compliance Watch, compliance checklist, and $50,000 Veil Guarantee.
+In addition, incorporate.com provides many additional services in our packages, including our CSCNavigator® and a $75,000 Corporate Compliance Guarantee.
 That peace of mind is more than worth the small additional LLC cost.

 Much of the information you need about LLC filing fees in each state can be found online at the state's Secretary of State site or on Incorporate.com where state fees are listed.
-In addition, The Company Corporation can assist you with any questions you have as we work through your purchased LLC formation package.
+In addition, incorporate.com can assist you with any questions you have as we work through your purchased LLC formation package.

 plus state fees